vulpineblaze/net_intruder_ld27/README.md

 # Net Intruder
-> color-matching puzzle game originally for LD#27, now as it's own game to be expanded upon.
+> Color-matching puzzle game originally for the [Ludum Dare Game Competition (LD#27)](https://ldjam.com/about), now as it's own game to be expanded upon.

 ## Table of contents
 * [General info](#general-info)